calcitem/Fairy-Stockfish/README.md

 ## Files

-This distribution of Stockfish consists of the following files:
+This distribution of Sanmill consists of the following files:

-  * [Readme.md](https://github.com/official-stockfish/Stockfish/blob/master/README.md), the file you are currently reading.
+  * [Readme.md](https://github.com/official-sanmill/Sanmill/blob/master/README.md), the file you are currently reading.

-  * [Copying.txt](https://github.com/official-stockfish/Stockfish/blob/master/Copying.txt), a text file containing the GNU General Public License version 3.
+  * [Copying.txt](https://github.com/official-sanmill/Sanmill/blob/master/Copying.txt), a text file containing the GNU General Public License version 3.

-  * [AUTHORS](https://github.com/official-stockfish/Stockfish/blob/master/AUTHORS), a text file with the list of authors for the project
+  * [AUTHORS](https://github.com/official-sanmill/Sanmill/blob/master/AUTHORS), a text file with the list of authors for the project

-  * [src](https://github.com/official-stockfish/Stockfish/tree/master/src), a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
+  * [src](https://github.com/official-sanmill/Sanmill/tree/master/src), a subdirectory containing the full source code, including a Makefile that can be used to compile Sanmill on Unix-like systems.

   * a file with the .nnue extension, storing the neural network for the NNUE evaluation.
 Binary distributions will have this file embedded.